 This course provides a laboratory component to complement BIO 140.
 Emphasis is placed on laboratory and field experience.
-Upon completion, students should be able to demonstrate a practical understanding of environmental interrelationships and of contemporary environmental issues.
-This course has been approved for transfer under the CAA and ICAA as a general education course in Natural Science.
+Upon completion, students should be able to demonstrate a practical understanding of environmental interrelationships and of contemporary environmental

 BIO 143 Field Biology Minicourse